Here it is! New baking soda air dry clay recipe for everyone who is searching for no cook homemade clay.

-I typically use about 1 and ¾ parts of corn flour, but remember, this recipe is all about letting your creativity soar, so don't be afraid to experiment!
+I usually go for about 1 and 3/4 parts of corn flour, but here's the deal – this recipe is all about letting your creativity run wild.
+Don't be shy to experiment and discover your own best homemade clay recipe.

-With our ingredients at the ready, it's time to bring our baking soda air dry clay to life!
+With ingredients ready, it's time to bring our baking soda air dry clay to life!

 Follow these simple steps, and you'll soon have a batch of clay that's ready to be transformed into works of art: